ghoomfrog/silili/vocabulary.md

 - *ti* is a backward fist with a side-pointing index.
 - *taj* is a backward fist with a side-pointing index and an open thumb.
+- *jal* is a side-pointing index doing a twirling gesture.

 ## Nature